bemoje/bemoje-node-util/docs/classes/TsDocTag.md

 # Class: TsDocTag

-A tag in a TsDoc instance.
+A tag belonging to a TSDoc.
+This does not follow the official TSDoc spec.
+It is a simplified version.

 ## Table of contents